koheimiya/extheano/README.md

 f = extheano.jit(rms)
 f([1., 2.]) # <-- Implicit compilation here
-# (Note: the type of the input is fixed to 1darray of float)
+# (Note: the type of the input is fixed to 1darray of float on the first call)
 # -> array(1.5811388300841898)

 f([3., 4., 5.]) # <-- Pre-compiled function is used